openmainframeproject/feilong/README.md

 # Feilong

 ## Description
-Feilong is a development sdk for managing z/VM.
+Feilong is a SDK for managing z/VM.
 It provides a set of APIs to operate z/VM including guest, image, network, volume etc.

-Just like os-win for nova hyperv driver and oslo.vmware for nova vmware driver, Feilong is for nova z/VM driver and other z/VM related openstack driver such as neutron, ceilometer.
+Just like os-win for the nova Hyper V driver and oslo.vmware for the nova VMware driver, Feilong is used by the nova z/VM driver and other z/VM related openstack drivers such as neutron and ceilometer.

 ## Quickstart
 Please refer to [Quick Start Guide](https://cloudlib4zvm.readthedocs.io/en/latest/quickstart.html).